Northrop Grumman Corp

 Militarization of the US–Mexico Border

-Northrop Grumman is one of the largest contractors for U.S. Customs and Border Protection (CBP) and Immigration and Customs Enforcement (ICE).
-Between 2004 and 2020, the company held contracts worth over $625 million with CBP and ICE for ammunition, cybersecurity software, "transportation and detainee location tracking system[s]," the biometric HART system (see below), and more.
+Northrop Grumman has been one of the main contractors of U.S. immigration authority Customs and Border Protection (CBP) and was highlighted as being one of 14 “giants in the border security business” from 2006–2018.
+Between 2005 and 2020, the company held contracts worth at least $950.5 million with CBP and Immigration and Customs Enforcement (ICE) for aircraft maintenance and logistics support, ammunition, cybersecurity software, “transportation and detainee location tracking system[s],” the biometric HART system (see below), and more.

-CBP also uses Northrop Grumman's aerial drone–mounted military-grade radar system to monitor the U.S.-Mexico border.
-Known as VADER (Vehicle and Dismount Exploitation Radar), this system was originally developed in 2006 for the U.S. Army to use in Afghanistan.
-In 2009, CBP tested VADER on the U.S.–Mexico border in Arizona and adopted it as a permanent tool in its arsenal in 2012.
-According to CBP, within 3.5 months of its first year in operation, VADER helped detain 1,874 people crossing through the Sonoran Desert.
-Between 2012 and 2017, VADER detected 51,600 people crossing the U.S.–Mexico border.
-As of 202, VADER continues to provide CBP with "accurate, real time . . . moving target data and radar imagery."
+CBP also uses Northrop Grumman’s aerial drone–mounted military-grade radar system to monitor the U.S.-Mexico border.
+Known as the Vehicle and Dismount Exploitation Radar (VADER), this system was originally developed in 2006 for use by the U.S. Army in Afghanistan.
+CBP tested VADER on the U.S.–Mexico border and adopted it as a permanent tool in its arsenal in 2012.
+It is mounted on CBP’s MQ-9 Predator B drones, made by General Atomics.
+According to CBP, VADER led to the arrests of 1,874 people within its first 3.5 months of operation, and detected over 51,600 people crossing the U.S.–Mexico border by 2017.

-CBP also tested Northrop Grumman's aerial drones for use in border patrol operations.
-In 2004, the Department of Homeland Security (DHS) used two Hunter Unmanned Aerial Vehicles to patrol the U.S.–Mexico border in Arizona.
-These drones were originally provided to the U.S. Army by Northrop Grumman and Israel Aerospace Industries.
-Since then, CBP has developed a drone fleet for surveilling the border, although it does not consist of drones manufactured by Northrop Grumman.
+Before choosing the MQ-9 Predator B drone, CBP tested Northrop Grumman’s drones for use in border patrol operations.
+In 2004, the Department of Homeland Security (DHS) tested two Hunter drones, originally provided to the U.S. Army by Northrop Grumman and Israel Aerospace Industries.

-CBP's aircraft are routinely loaned to local police departments in "emergency situations . . . in which aerial surveillance is necessary or the terrain would be too difficult for law enforcement personnel to navigate."
+CBP’s drones are routinely loaned to local police departments in “emergency situations…in which aerial surveillance is necessary or the terrain would be too difficult for law enforcement personnel to navigate.”
 The Electronic Frontier Foundation has raised concerns that CBP drones are deployed by state and local agencies and used to surveil people unrelated to border crossings, sometimes without probable cause.

-In addition to supporting CBP's air operations, Northrop Grumman has also enhanced CBP's border inspection capabilities.
-In 2014, CBP awarded the company a five-year $337 million contract to modernize its TECS database, which "facilitates information sharing among federal, state, local, and tribal government agencies, as well as with international governments and commercial organizations."
-CBP uses TECS as a data repository to "support law enforcement 'lookouts,' border screening, and reporting for CBP's primary and secondary inspection processes.'
+In the past, Northrop Grumman also enhanced CBP’s border inspection capabilities.
+In 2014, CBP awarded the company a $337 million contract, which ended in 2019, to modernize its TECS database, which “facilitates information sharing among federal, state, local, and tribal government agencies, as well as with international governments and commercial organizations.”
+CBP uses TECS as a data repository to “support law enforcement ‘lookouts,’ border screening, and reporting for CBP’s primary and secondary inspection processes.”

-Between 2018 and 2021, Northrop Grumman was the main contractor for DHS's principal biometric database, known as the Homeland Advanced Recognition Technology System (HART).
+Between 2018 and 2021, Northrop Grumman was the main contractor for DHS’s principal biometric database, known as the Homeland Advanced Recognition Technology (HART) system.
 Other companies subcontracted for the system included NEC Corporation and Gemalto.
-HART is hosted on Amazon Web Services' Government Cloud.
-Since 2021, the HART contract is handled by the Peraton Corporation, a military IT company owned by private equity firm Veritas Capital, which acquired Northrop Grumman's federal IT business.
+Since 2021, the HART contract has been handled by Peraton, a military IT company owned by private equity firm Veritas Capital, which acquired Northrop Grumman’s federal IT business.

-HART was developed to replace DHS's previous biometric database, the Automated Biometric Identity System (IDENT), managed by General Dynamics.
-IDENT was created in the 1990s as the key technology behind the Secure Communities program, enabling automated fingerprint sharing between local police agencies and ICE.
+HART was developed to replace DHS’s previous biometric database, the Automated Biometric Identity System (IDENT), managed by General Dynamics.
+According to DHS, HART will be hosted on Amazon Web Services, and all information currently held in IDENT will also be transferred to Amazon’s cloud services.
+IDENT was created in 1996 and later became the key technology behind the Secure Communities program, enabling automated fingerprint sharing between local police agencies and ICE.
 Secure Communities was launched in 2008 and triggered a sharp increase in deportations during the early years of the Obama administration.
-By the time of the program's suspension in November 2014, it has already been responsible for an estimated 450,000 deportations.
+By the time of the program’s suspension in November 2014, it was already responsible for an estimated 450,000 deportations.

 CBP and ICE use mobile biometric devices to “identify faces and capture face data in the field,” allowing agencies to track people in public places without their knowledge or consent.
 This technology, in tandem with tracking political affiliation and religious activity via HART, might deter people from exercising their rights to political expression and assembly, according to the Electronic Frontier Foundation.

 Another concern is that HART will disproportionately profile, surveil, and monitor people of color.
 FBI and MIT research has shown that current facial recognition systems misidentify people of color and women at higher rates than white people and men, and that misidentification increases for people with darker skin tones, leading critics like the ACLU to raise concerns that HART will encourage racial profiling.
-DHS's tests of its own facial recognition system found high levels of inaccuracy, and a 2005 study found high levels of inaccuracy, and a 2005 study found that "42 percent of [FBI] immigration hits in response to police queries were 'false positives.'"
+DHS’s tests of its own facial recognition system found high levels of inaccuracy, and a 2005 study found that “42 percent of [FBI] immigration hits in response to police queries were ‘false positives.’

 Economic Activism Highlights